 Notion is an All-In-One workspace.
-Notion’s platform allows you to create task oriented lists and projects, wikis, databases, lightweight CRM’s, tables, code repositories and almost anything else you cream dream up, imbed, or connect.
+Notion’s platform allows you to create task-oriented lists and projects, wikis, databases, lightweight CRMs, tables, code repositories, and almost anything else you cream dream up, imbed, or connect.
 How Notion is actually used is a much broader question because the possibilities are endless.
-Rather you are a student looking to organize and record everything related to your education, or teams within an organization housing centralized databases and task oriented goals to steer group success, there is application for you.
-If you’ve the slightest itch for databases, organizing data, taking notes, building beautiful lists, simplifying and minimizing, or collaborating Notion will scratch it.
-If this sounds intimidating, don’t stress.
+Rather you are a student looking to organize and record everything related to your education, or teams within an organization housing centralized databases and task-oriented goals to steer group success, there is an application for you.
+If you’ve got the slightest itch for databases, organizing data, taking notes, building beautiful lists, simplifying and minimizing, or collaborating Notion will scratch it.

-Notion's Template Gallery will take care of two things for you in the immediate (i) it will allow you to visualize many of the possible workflow setups created by Notion and others (ii) and provide the ability to select and use any pre-built template until you learn how to build your own and edit layouts that accelerate your productivity.
+If this depiction sounds vague, I recommend viewing Notion’s Template Gallery.
+These templates are a great starting point and will take care of two things for you immediately.
+First, it will allow you to visualize many of the possible workflow setups created by Notion, and second it will allow you the ability to directly duplicate any pre-built template without any prior knowledge.
+Once you learn how to build your own, you can start from scratch and edit layouts that accelerate your productivity.

 Notion vs Traditional Systems

 Before Notion, note-taking and the process of tying my life together in one location were difficult.
 I have always been a note taker even outside of work and education.
 I have taken notes and organized my life in every format possible through mobile applications and other digital avenues (Evernote, Apple Notes, Microsoft’s One Note, Mind Node) to physical notebooks and journals alike, most notably Field Notes and Michael Hyatt’s Full Focus Planner which I enjoyed thoroughly alongside the cons that accompany any physical notebook.